TOWN of WELD

 1. Parking areas shall meet the shoreline setback requirements for structures for the district in which such areas are located.
-The setback requirement for parking areas serving public boat launching facilities, in Districts other than the General Development District may be reduced to no less than fifty (50) feet from the normal high-water line or upland edge of a wetland if the Planning Board finds that no other reasonable alternative exists further from the shoreline or tributary stream.
+The setback requirement for parking areas serving public boat launching facilities may be reduced to no less than fifty (50) feet from the normal high-water line or upland edge of a wetland if the Planning Board finds that no other reasonable alternative exists further from the shoreline or tributary stream.

 2. Parking areas shall be adequately sized for the proposed use and shall be designed to prevent storm water runoff from flowing directly into a water body, tributary stream or wetland and where feasible, to retain all runoff on-site.

 3. In determining the appropriate size of proposed parking facilities, the following shall apply:

 a.
 Typical parking space: Approximately ten (10) feet wide and twenty (20) feet long, except that parking spaces for a vehicle and boat trailer shall be forty (40) feet long.

 b.
 Internal travel aisles: Approximately twenty (20) feet wide.

 K. Roads and Driveways

 The following standards shall apply to the construction of roads and/or driveways and drainage systems, culverts and other related features.